Concept2: SkiErg

-In June 2009, Concept2 introduced the SkiErg.
+In 2009, Concept2 introduced the SkiErg.
 The SkiErg is a ski ergometer that helps build strength and endurance specific to Nordic skiing.
-The SkiErg uses the same mechanical concept that the company's indoor rowers do, but the user is in a standing position pulling on two handles emulating the double-pole technique found in Nordic skiing.
+The SkiErg uses the same mechanical concept that the company's RowErgs do, but the user is in a standing position pulling on two handles emulating the double-pole technique found in Nordic skiing.
 Each pull engages the arms, shoulders, core, and legs in a downwards "crunch" making it a total body workout.
 It places greater physical demands on the triceps, chest, and abdominal muscles, in addition to the strong engagement of the back muscles that both exercises share.

 BikeErg

 The Concept2 BikeErg is a stationary bike that was introduced in 2017.
-It uses a flywheel similar to the one found on Concept2's indoor rower and SkiErg.
+Combining the best features of a stationary bike and the Concept2 RowErg, it offers benefits for individuals of all fitness levels.
+The BikeErg's resistance increases with harder pedaling, providing a smooth, responsive ride that mimics the feel of cycling outdoors.
+This dynamic resistance system allows for greater control over workout intensity, making it ideal for both beginners and elite athletes.
+Unlike traditional spin bikes that rely on a belt or chain system, the BikeErg uses a clutch and air resistance, requiring minimal maintenance.
+The solid, sturdy frame ensures durability, making it a long-term investment for both home and gym use.

+StrengthErg

+The StrengthErg was invented by Concept2 and released for sale to the public in 2025.
+It is a compact, multifunctional strength training machine.
+This Erg uses the power of air resistance from Concept2 flywheel technology to deliver a comprehensive and safe workout without the need to deal with weight plates, racks and barbells.
+When using the machine, one applies as much or as little force as desired, and the StrengthErg will accurately measure and display power output.
+Concept2's free ErgData app gives users the performance tracking and analysis needed to achieve their goals.

 Performance Monitors

 Early model performance monitor, model PM1.
 The PM1 was available from 1986-1995.

 Over the years, Concept2 ergs have come with different display models called "Performance Monitors."
 These monitors provide the user with data on stroke rate, split, duration, calories, meters, and more.
 The most current Performance Monitor is the Performance Monitor 5, or "PM5."
-This monitor was first introduced in August 2014 and ships with all new RowErg, SkiErg, and BikeErg models.
+This monitor was first introduced in August 2014 and ships with all new RowErg, SkiErg, BikeErg, and StrengthErg models.